russellsamora/scrollama/README.md

 Removes all observers and callback functions.

 ### Tips

-- Always call `scrollama.resize()` after a window resize event to ensure scroll triggers update with new dimensions.
 - Avoid using `viewport height` (vh) in your CSS because scrolling up and down constantly triggers vh to change, which will also trigger a window resize.

 ### Known Issues